What Is Compensation? (Definition and Types)

 Your education may affect your compensation package, although this depends upon your role.
 Some employers prefer candidates who have an advanced degree, and they might offer more compensation for these positions.
 Earning an additional degree could also help you complete more technical duties, which can also raise your base pay and compensation package.

-If you have relevant work experience, it could help you earn a higher compensation.
+If you have relevant work experience, it could help you earn higher compensation.
 For example, an employer might offer you a higher compensation package if you have extensive experience in a similar role because you may not need training or assistance.
 During compensation negotiations, some employers also consider an employee's previous pay and this can affect the total salary.

 Depending on your role and company, you might earn a higher compensation after a special achievement.
 Some employers may raise wages because of high performance.
 For example, if you excel in your current role, your manager might offer you an increase in your hourly wage during your annual review.
 Other companies offer incentives like bonuses for certain accomplishments.
 For example, if you have the highest sales in the department, you might earn a special, one-time bonus.

 Your compensation may also vary depending on the regulations in your industry.
 Australia has a set national minimum wage that can change over time, but they also have industry-specific amounts for certain regulated sectors.
-As the minimum wage rises, your compensation may rise, depending on your initial pay.
+As the minimum wage rises, your compensation may rise, depending on your initial payment.

 In some industries, employers may offer compensation packages that compete with other companies in their market.
 For example, a tech company may try to attract new developers by offering more benefits than other tech companies in the area.
 Consider comparing the average salary and benefits at a few different companies in your industry to learn more about typical compensation packages.